GPR07/Syslog/README.md

 # Syslog
-Parse kern.log into RFC 5424 format so that it can be used for visualisation
+Parse kern.log into RFC 5424 format so that it can be used for other purpose such as visualisation, etc.